-Grapes are a great kind of fruit, because they are full of nutrients like vitamins, minerals, antioxidants and anti-inflammatories in their pulp as well as skins.
-They are also low in calories and fats, and are devoid of cholesterol, so, anyone can snack on them without any guilt.
+Grapes are a great kind of fruit, because they are full of nutrients like vitamins, minerals, antioxidants, and anti-inflammatories in their pulp as well as skins.
+They are also low in calories and fats and are devoid of cholesterol, so, anyone can snack on them without any guilt.

-They are great not only because they are good for health and versatile enough to be eaten fresh as well as dried as snacks and added to baked goods and various desserts and also made into wines, but also because they have an ability to grow in various types of climates.
+They are great not only because they are good for health and versatile enough to be eaten fresh as well as dried as snacks and added to baked goods and various desserts and also made into wines, but also because they have the ability to grow in various types of climates.
 Thus they can be grown in most gardens.

 As all may know, grapes grow in clusters of 15 to 300.
-They come in a plethora of colors such as dark blue, green, pink, black, crimson, yellow and orange.
+They come in a plethora of colors such as dark blue, green, pink, black, crimson, yellow, and orange.

 There are even “white” grapes, but they are actually green and are derived from the purple grapes evolutionarily.
 Two regulatory genes of white grapes undergo mutations due to which production of anthocyanins stops.
-Anthocyanins are responsible for the color in purple grapes.
+Anthocyanins are responsible for the color of purple grapes.

-Most grape varieties come from cultivars of Vitis vinifera, the European species native to the Central Asia and Mediterranean.
+Most grape varieties come from cultivars of Vitis vinifera, the European species native to Central Asia and the Mediterranean.
 A small number of fruit and wine from Asian and American species, like:

 Vitis amurensis – A most important Asian species